onedata/onedata-documentation/docs/user-guide/rest-api.md

 Onedata consists of three main types of services that form its [architecture][].
 Each service has its corresponding API, which is documented using OpenAPI (also known as Swagger):

-* Onezone: This API is used for managing high-level objects such as users, groups, spaces, and more.
-You can access the [Onezone REST API][] documentation for detailed information.
+* Onezone — API for managing high-level objects such as users, groups, spaces, etc. — see the [docs][Onezone REST API].

-* Oneprovider: This API is focused on data management.
-You can access the [Oneprovider REST API][] documentation for comprehensive details.
-  Additionally, there is a [CDMI API][] available as well.
-However, it is recommended only for advanced use cases that explicitly require the CDMI protocol, as it has lower efficiency.
+* Oneprovider — API for data management, complemented by [CDMI API][] (recommended only for advanced use cases that explicitly require the CDMI protocol, due to its worse efficiency) — see the [docs][Oneprovider REST API].

-* Onepanel: This API is specifically designed for administrators to manage service clusters, including Onezone or Oneprovider instances.
-You can refer to the [Onepanel REST API][] documentation for more information on its usage.
+* Onepanel — admin API for managing service clusters (Onezone or Oneprovider) — see the [docs][Onepanel REST API].

 ## Endpoints

-The REST APIs are accessible through endpoints based on the service type and domain.
+The REST API endpoint location depends on the service type and domain.

-In the environment, assume the following domains:
+Assume the following domains:

 * Onezone: `onezone.plgrid.pl`
 * Oneprovider: `oneprovider.cyfronet.pl`

-Based on this, the APIs can be accessed using the following endpoints:
+Then, the APIs can be accessed using the following endpoints:

 | Service                         | API endpoint                                                                                                                          |
 | :------------------------------ | :------------------------------------------------------------------------------------------------------------------------------------ |